dmitrygoryunov2000/DTQ-Portfolio_Management_Course/README.md

-# DTQ Portfolio Management Course
+# DTQ Portfolio Construction Workshop

-**Portfolio Management Workshop by Daniel Barrera and Edgar Alcántara**
+**Portfolio Construction Workshop by Daniel Barrera and Edgar Alcántara**

 ---

 ## 📘 Overview

-This repository contains all materials for the **DTQ Portfolio Management Workshop**, designed to introduce and develop quantitative techniques in portfolio management.
+This repository contains all materials for the **DTQ Portfolio Construction Workshop**, designed to introduce and develop quantitative techniques in portfolio management.

 ---